 General Overview of Treatment of Assets

 Students should expect to contribute all of their personal assets toward their educational expenses over the course of their three-year legal education.
-In general, a student’s contribution each year will include one-third of any assets reported on financial aid application forms, less an emergency reserve allowance (ERA).
+In general, a student’s resources each year will include one-third of any assets reported on financial aid application forms, less an emergency reserve allowance (ERA).
 The ERA is a standardized amount automatically set aside from the calculations in order to protect a certain portion of the student’s assets in case of emergency.
 The ERA is adjusted upwards when the student has a spouse and/or dependents.

 - 1L Year = 33% ($6,000) = $1,500